Medtronic (NYSE:MDT) Issues FY 2024 Earnings Guidance

 Medtronic (NYSE:MDT – Get Free Report) issued an update on its FY 2024 earnings guidance on Tuesday morning.
-The company provided EPS guidance of 5.190-5.210 for the period, compared to the consensus EPS estimate of 5.160.
+The company provided earnings per share guidance of 5.190-5.210 for the period, compared to the consensus earnings per share estimate of 5.160.
 The company issued revenue guidance of $32.1 billion-$32.3 billion, compared to the consensus revenue estimate of $32.1 billion.

-A number of research firms have recently weighed in on MDT.
-Morgan Stanley cut their price target on shares of Medtronic from $104.00 to $98.00 and set an overweight rating on the stock in a report on Wednesday, November 22nd.
-Royal Bank of Canada raised their price target on shares of Medtronic from $82.00 to $92.00 and gave the company a sector perform rating in a report on Friday, January 12th.
-Finally, Truist Financial raised their target price on shares of Medtronic from $84.00 to $87.00 and gave the company a hold rating in a research note on Friday, December 22nd.
-One research analyst has rated the stock with a sell rating, four have assigned a hold rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and a consensus price target of $93.92.
+A number of research firms have commented on MDT.
+Truist Financial increased their price objective on shares of Medtronic from $84.00 to $87.00 and gave the company a hold rating in a research note on Friday, December 22nd.
+Morgan Stanley reduced their price target on shares of Medtronic from $104.00 to $98.00 and set an overweight rating on the stock in a research report on Wednesday, November 22nd.
+Finally, Royal Bank of Canada raised their price target on shares of Medtronic from $82.00 to $92.00 and gave the stock a sector perform rating in a research report on Friday, January 12th.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and seven have given a buy rating to the company’s stock.
+According to data from MarketBeat, Medtronic has a consensus rating of Moderate Buy and a consensus price target of $93.92.

-Medtronic (NYSE:MDT – Get Free Report) last issued its earnings results on Tuesday, November 21st.
-The medical technology company reported $1.25 earnings per share for the quarter, beating the consensus estimate of $1.18 by $0.07.
+Medtronic (NYSE:MDT – Get Free Report) last announced its quarterly earnings data on Tuesday, February 20th.
+The medical technology company reported $1.30 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.26 by $0.04.
 Medtronic had a net margin of 12.83% and a return on equity of 13.73%.
-The business had revenue of $7.98 billion for the quarter, compared to analyst estimates of $7.93 billion.
-During the same period in the previous year, the business earned $1.30 EPS.
-The firm’s revenue was up 5.3% on a year-over-year basis.
-Equities research analysts forecast that Medtronic will post 5.16 EPS for the current year.
+During the same period in the previous year, the company posted $1.30 EPS.
+On average, analysts expect that Medtronic will post 5.16 EPS for the current fiscal year.

 Medtronic Dividend Announcement

-The firm also recently announced a quarterly dividend, which was paid on Friday, January 12th.
-Stockholders of record on Wednesday, December 20th were given a dividend of $0.69 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, January 12th.
+Stockholders of record on Wednesday, December 20th were paid a $0.69 dividend.
 The ex-dividend date was Tuesday, December 19th.
 This represents a $2.76 annualized dividend and a dividend yield of 3.27%.
-Medtronic’s dividend payout ratio (DPR) is currently 89.90%.
+Medtronic’s dividend payout ratio is currently 89.90%.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Moneta Group Investment Advisors LLC raised its stake in shares of Medtronic by 127,655.1% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 14,160,371 shares of the medical technology company’s stock worth $1,100,544,000 after acquiring an additional 14,149,287 shares during the last quarter.
-Norges Bank bought a new position in shares of Medtronic in the fourth quarter worth about $1,062,316,000.
-Bank of New York Mellon Corp raised its stake in shares of Medtronic by 33.1% in the third quarter.
-Bank of New York Mellon Corp now owns 19,374,686 shares of the medical technology company’s stock worth $1,564,508,000 after acquiring an additional 4,816,172 shares during the last quarter.
-Legal & General Group Plc raised its stake in shares of Medtronic by 18.9% in the fourth quarter.
-Legal & General Group Plc now owns 11,789,015 shares of the medical technology company’s stock worth $971,181,000 after acquiring an additional 1,876,040 shares during the last quarter.
-Finally, DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main raised its stake in shares of Medtronic by 95.3% in the fourth quarter.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main now owns 2,836,806 shares of the medical technology company’s stock worth $220,471,000 after acquiring an additional 1,384,136 shares during the last quarter.
-80.75% of the stock is owned by institutional investors.
+Institutional investors have recently made changes to their positions in the company.
+FIL Ltd acquired a new stake in shares of Medtronic during the fourth quarter worth approximately $281,000.
+SageView Advisory Group LLC boosted its holdings in shares of Medtronic by 59.3% during the fourth quarter.
+SageView Advisory Group LLC now owns 7,306 shares of the medical technology company’s stock worth $635,000 after purchasing an additional 2,721 shares during the period.
+Secured Retirement Advisors LLC acquired a new stake in shares of Medtronic during the fourth quarter worth approximately $217,000.
+Harbour Investments Inc. boosted its holdings in shares of Medtronic by 16.9% during the fourth quarter.
+Harbour Investments Inc. now owns 11,762 shares of the medical technology company’s stock worth $969,000 after purchasing an additional 1,702 shares during the period.
+Finally, Studio Investment Management LLC lifted its stake in Medtronic by 49.2% in the fourth quarter.
+Studio Investment Management LLC now owns 5,560 shares of the medical technology company’s stock valued at $458,000 after acquiring an additional 1,833 shares during the last quarter.
+80.75% of the stock is owned by hedge funds and other institutional investors.

 Medtronic plc develops, manufactures, and sells device-based medical therapies to healthcare systems, physicians, clinicians, and patients worldwide.
 Its Cardiovascular Portfolio segment offers implantable cardiac pacemakers, cardioverter defibrillators, and cardiac resynchronization therapy devices; cardiac ablation products; insertable cardiac monitor systems; TYRX products; and remote monitoring and patient-centered software.